floydhub/floyd-docs/docs/getstarted/quick_start.md

 ### --data mckay/datasets/mnist/1:/mnist

-The `mnist_cnn.py` script expects the MNIST data to be located at `/mnist` on the computer where the script runs.
+The `train.py` script expects the [MNIST data](https://www.floydhub.com/mckay/datasets/mnist/1) to be located at `/mnist` on the computer where the script runs.
 We can use the `--data` flag to ensure that our dataset is available to our code at `/mnist`.

 We pass the `--data` flag the name of our dataset (`mckay/datasets/mnist/1`) and the location on the server where we want our dataset to be available